Carreau/phd-dissertation/parts/part1.rst

 ===================
 ..
 3

-Listeria is 1.5 to 5 micrometer cylindrical bacteria that enter cells, hijack its actin polymerisation machinery to propel itself and infect neighbourers cells.
-It does so by the recruitment of single protein to its read end : ActA.
-ActA activate the Arp2/3 complex.
-From the recruited Arp2/3 will grow a dense branched and entangle actin network that will for a comet behind the bacteria propelling the bacteria at the speed of actin comet polymerisation.
+The `Listeria` pathogen is a 1.5 to 5 micrometer cylindrical bacteria that enter cells, hijacks its actin polymerisation machinery to propel itself and infect neighbour cells.
+It does so by the recruitment of a single protein its surface : ActA, that activates the Arp2/3 complex.
+By the recruited of Arp2/3 a dense branched and entangle actin network growth that will eventually form a comet behind the bacteria propelling the bacteria at the speed of actin comet polymerisation.
 Listeria comets are composed of a wide range of protein, it has though been shown :cite:`Loisel1999` that the number of required component can be highly reduced.

 The simpler system that can replicate the listeria motility is the bead motility assay, it consist of a micrometer-sized bead covered with a nucleation promoting factor that will activate Arp2/3 present in solution.
-This NPF can be ActA as in the case of listeria, but one can use other NPF like N-WASp or pVCA as we will do in the rest of this manuscript.
-The NPF covered bead is in a solution where G-Actin is present.
-Capping Protein is added to prevent the polymerisation from happening away from the bead surface as well as the component necessary for actin polymerisation (ATP, Salt...)
+This NPF can be ActA as in the case of listeria, but one can use other NPF like N-WASp or pVCA.
+In the experiments presented in this work  we use pVCA.
+The NPF covered bead is in a G-Actin solution.
+Capping Protein is added to prevent polymerisation from happening away from the bead surface as well as the components necessary for actin polymerisation (ATP, Salt..., see :ref:`Material and methods <m_et_m>`)

 Due to the presence of Capping Protein in solution and NPF on the surface of the bead, the polymerisation of actin will happened only on the surface on the bead forming a thin and dens actin gel capable of sustaining stress depending on on the different protein concentration.
-Unlike in the case of listeria which control on which if its side the nucleation process happens, this is not controlled on bead motility assay.
+Unlike in the case of listeria which control on which of its side the nucleation process happens, this is not controlled on bead motility assay.
 Though, in the right condition :cite:`Kawska2012` the dense actin gel formed on the bead surface can accumulate stress induce by polymerisation of inner layer until symmetry breaking occurs.
-The gels ruptures on one of the side of he bead, leading to the formation on a comet on the opposite side.
+The gels ruptures on one of the side of the bead, leading to the formation of a comet on the opposite side.

 .. figure:: /figs/Plastino-Sykes-2005.png
     :width: 60%